The Adventure of the Greek Interpreter: Plot

 Much could be inferred from Kratides's answers to Latimer, too.
 Evidently, Latimer was trying to coerce Kratides into signing over property to him, and a woman was also involved.
 Latimer had warned Kratides that his obstinacy would do her no good.

-Melas would have extracted the whole story from this stranger had the woman herself not burst in unexpectedly, but even that event furnished new information.
+Melas would have extracted the whole story from the stranger had the woman herself not burst in unexpectedly, but even that event furnished new information.
 She recognised Kratides as "Paul", whereupon he managed to get the bandage off his mouth and he called her "Sophy".
 They both behaved as though neither had expected to see the other.

 Melas was ushered back into the coach for another interminable ride and was deposited far from his home on Wandsworth Common.
 He made it to Clapham Junction just in time for the last train to Victoria.
-He has now presented his story at the Diogenes Club to Mycroft, who asks his brother Sherlock to look into it.
+He had presented his story at the Diogenes Club to Mycroft, who asks his brother Sherlock to look into it.

-An advertisement has already been placed begging the public for information.
+An advertisement has been placed begging the public for information.
 It yields a result.
 A Mr. Davenport knows the woman in question, and she is currently residing at The Myrtles, a house in Beckenham.
 Sherlock Holmes and his brother Mycroft, who received the message from Davenport, decide that they must go to Beckenham to see about this.
 Watson comes, too, and they decide to pick up Inspector Gregson, and Melas as well in case some translating needs to be done.
 They find, however, that he has already been picked up, by a nervous, giggling man brandishing a bludgeon.
-Holmes knows that this means trouble.
-Obviously the thugs know that Melas has betrayed them.
+Holmes knows that this means the thugs know that Melas has betrayed them.

-After the necessary legal procedures for securing a search warrant have been completed, the group proceeds to Beckenham only to discover that the house, which indeed turns out to be as Melas has described, has been abandoned.
+After the necessary legal procedures for securing a search warrant have been completed, the group proceeds to Beckenham only to discover that the house has been abandoned.
 Tracks indicate that a fully loaded coach has recently pulled out of the drive.
 Breaking in, they discover Melas and Kratides bound in a closed room where some charcoal has been lit to gas the two of them: Melas recovers thanks to Watson's timely intervention, but Kratides is already dead.

 Apparently, Kratides never signed any papers.
 It turns out that Sophy's friends contacted Kratides, who was Sophy's brother, in Greece to tell of what they thought was a bad situation for her with Latimer.
 He then came to England and wound up in Latimer's power.
 Latimer tried to force Kratides to sign over his sister's property, but he refused absolutely.

 All that is ever again heard of the thugs Latimer and Kemp is a news story from Hungary describing the deaths of "two Englishmen who had been travelling with a woman".
 The official report attributes their deaths to a fight between the two of them; however, Watson notes in closing that Holmes believes Sophy to have avenged the abuse of Kratides and herself by stabbing both Latimer and Kemp.